Q: What is the first step in the process?

 1) What is the Chief like?

-Chief Moore is the people’s Chief.
+Chief Choi is the people’s Chief.

 2) Who is the Chief’s boss?

-The Chief of Police (COP) is the highest-ranking officer in the Police Department.
+The Chief of Police (COP) is the highest ranking officer in the Police Department.
 As a General Manager of the Police Department, the COP is responsible for the planning, efficient administration and operation of the Police Department under the authority of the Board of Police Commissioners.

 3 How do you become Chief?